Skillshare vs. Teachable Comparison: Which Is Better?

 Due to the higher number of features, Teachable is not as simple and easy to use as Skillshare.
 Even the Free plan will require more involvement and technical skills.
 However, you can’t beat the opportunity to launch a fully functioning online school for free.

 By committing to an annual subscription, you’ll get a nice discount on the paid Teachable plans.
-The prices with the annual discounts work out to $39/month (Basic), $119/month (Pro), and $375/month (Business).
+The prices with the annual discounts work out to $39/month (Basic), $119/month (Professional), $199/month (Pro+) and $499/month (Business).

 Below are some of the features the Teachable pricing plans include.
-The first column shows the Free plan, the second the Basic plan, the third the Pro plan, and the fourth the Business plan features.
+The first column shows the Basic plan features.
+The other columns show, from left to right, the Pro plan, the Pro Plus plan, and the Business plan.

 Teachable pricing plans features